The most common treatments for canker sores include topical anesthetics and mouthwashes.

 Are you taking any medications?

-Once you’ve self-diagnosed your canker sore or been told by a doctor that you have one, the next step is proper treatment.
+Once you’ve self-diagnosed your canker sore or been told by a healthcare provider that you have one, the next step is proper treatment.
 Because there’s no cure for canker sores, treatment options typically focus on pain relief.

 Here are some of the most common treatment options for canker sores: